reidmorrison/semantic_logger/docs/index.md

 ### Trace Level

-* Log deatiled trace information such as data sent or received at `:trace` level
+* Log detailed trace information such as data sent or received at `:trace` level
 * Since `:trace` can be enabled on a per class basis it can be enabled in production to log what was actually sent to an external vendor to assist with problem determination.